of Aid Stations

 There will be 7 aid stations including the finish along the length of the course.
 A full list of the aid stations and all opening closing times can be found here.
 All aid stations carry as a minimum: water, coke, chocolate, sweets, sandwiches, nuts, lots of fruit, Gu gels, wraps, sandwiches and other sweet and savory snacks.
 Hot drinks are available at Alfriston, Jevington and the Finish.
 Hot food at the finish only.

 Finish Line Bags can be deposited at registration and should be clearly labelled with runners name and bib number.
 These will be transported to the finish for you.
 Your finish line bag may be a maximum of 50 litres in size.
-NO suitcases will be permitted.

 The course is marked by South Downs Way marker posts which come in different forms but always displaying the acorn which is the key symbol and guide on this route as with all National Trails.